The holiday season can be a joyous time. But it can also be a very stressful time, particularly for people in recovery from drug or alcohol addiction.

 Here you’ll find information on:

-- list of holidays that tend to be tough for those in recovery
+• holidays that tend to be tough for people in recovery

 What Are Common Triggers During The Holidays?

-It’s common for people who are sober to feel anxiety around the holidays.
+It’s common for people who are in addiction recovery to feel heightened anxiety regarding their sobriety around the holidays.

-The holiday season can bring with it emotional triggers, anxiety around socializing, and other seasonal stressors that can present a challenge when it comes to staying on track in your recovery.
+The holiday season can bring with it emotional triggers, anxiety around socializing, and other seasonal stressors that may present a challenge when it comes to staying on track in your recovery.

 Financial Strain